RoogerWillian/Back-End-Recruiting-Test/README.md

-[TOC]

- Applications developeds for a recruiting test.
+#Applications developeds for a recruiting test.

 ## API Specification of technologies used